tfari/scrapers/bc_get/README.md

 Downloads Bandcamp tracks as .mp3.

-To set the prefered output path for the files, edit the OUTPUT_PATH field in settings.json (./output by default.)
+To set the preferred output path for the files, edit the OUTPUT_PATH field in settings.json (./output by default.)

 **Requirements:**
 - requests